berryny/hourofcode_python/README.md

 # Hour of Code: Intro to Python

-Learning Python from the comfort of your home and create an interactive experience hosted by [Silicon Harlem](http://siliconharlem.net/).
+Learn Python from the comfort of your home and create an interactive experience hosted by [Silicon Harlem](http://siliconharlem.net/).
 - [Facebook](https://www.facebook.com/siliconharlem/)

 ## Python Language Introduction